Quartic level repulsion in a quantum chaotic three-body system without symplectic symmetry: The model

-\emph{The model ---} We consider three interacting particles.
+We consider three interacting particles.
 Either two identical fermions plus an impurity or three identical bosons in a spherical harmonic trap with zero-range interactions.
 The Hamiltonian of this system is the simple harmonic oscillator Hamiltonian

-where $m_{i}$ and $r_{i}=\vert \vec{r_{i}} \vert$ are the $i^{\rm th}$ particle's mass and position respectively, with $\omega$ being the trapping frequency.
+where $m_{i}$ and $r_{i}=\vert \vec{r}_{i} \vert$ are the $i^{\rm th}$ particle's mass and position respectively, with $\omega$ being the trapping frequency.
+We do not consider the spin of the particles beyond ensuring the appropriate bosonic/fermionic exchange symmetries; cf. the appendix.
 The interactions between particles $i$ and $j$ are enforced by the Bethe-Peierls boundary condition~\cite{bethe1935quantum}

-where $a_{s}$ is the $s$-wave scattering length which parametrizes the interaction, and $\Psi$ is the wave function.
-The interpretation of $a_s$ in the classical limit is unclear.
-However, systems with no obvious classical analogue have been shown to follow RMT e.g. nuclear systems~\cite{Guhr1989,Zelev1996,guhr1998random,Weidenmueller2009,giasemis2022quantum, villasenor2024breakdown}.
+where the wave function $\Psi$ depends on the coordinates of all particles $\{r_i\}$.
+While the $s$-wave scattering length $a_{s}$ becomes equivalent to a hard-sphere radius in a low-density and low-energy limit if $a_s\ge0$, with $a_{s}=0$ the non-interacting case, there is no general classical limit of the contact interaction model.
+However, systems with no obvious classical analogue have been shown to follow RMT e.g. nuclear systems~\cite{Guhr1989,Zelev1996,guhr1998random,Weidenmueller2009,giasemis2022quantum, villasenor2024breakdown,Dietz2017}.

-The energy spectrum of this system is known semi-analytically at unitarity~\cite{werner2006unitary, Werner2006unitarygas, werner2008trapped} and numerically for arbitrary $a_s$ to great accuracy~\cite{kestner2007level, liu2009virial, liu2010three}.
+The energy spectrum of this system is known semi-analytically at unitarity, $a_s\to\infty$,~\cite{werner2006unitary, Werner2006unitarygas, werner2008trapped} and numerically for arbitrary $a_s$ to great accuracy~\cite{kestner2007level, liu2009virial, liu2010three}.
 The center-of-mass motion is a non-interacting simple harmonic oscillator, and we do not consider it further.
-The relative motion contains eigenstates that are unaffected by the interactions (the laughlinian states \cite{Werner2006unitarygas,Endo2016}) and states that are affected.
+The relative motion contains eigenstates that are unaffected by the interactions (the laughlinian states \cite{Werner2006unitarygas,Endo2016,Bradly2025}) and states that are affected.
 For simplicity we focus on the interacting spectrum with zero angular momentum.

-We refer the reader to the End Matter for a brief review of how the energy spectrum is calculated.
+We refer the reader to the appendix for a brief review of how the energy spectrum is calculated.
 In Fig.~\ref{fig:ESpec} we plot the energy spectrum.
 The spectrum is organized into ``clusters'' of states spaced by $\approx 2\hbar\omega$.
 Notably, avoided-crossings are visible for $a_s>0$.
 These indicate the presence of level repulsion, and that we have isolated a single symmetry subspace.